svanderburg/nix-processmgmt/README.md

 ### sysvinit, bsdrc, disnix

-For process management solutions that rely on processes that deamonize on their own (`sysvinit`, `bsdrc` and `disnix`), you need to consult the logs that are managed by the services themselves (a daemon typically detaches itself from the `stdout` and `stderr`.
+For process management solutions that rely on processes that daemonize on their own (`sysvinit`, `bsdrc` and `disnix`), you need to consult the logs that are managed by the services themselves (a daemon typically detaches itself from the `stdout` and `stderr`.
 As a result, a process manager cannot do it).